Peach Glaze

 Can I freeze this after baking?

-You can freeze the cake, without the peaches, covered tightly in the freezer for up to one month.
-I like to make this ahead of time because then I have the base ready for any fresh fruit when in season.
+You can freeze the cake without the peaches and cover it tightly in the freezer for up to one month.
+I prefer to make this ahead of time because I have the base ready for fresh fruit when it is in season.

 In case you missed this post, Peach Facts: What You May Not Know